8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

 7. Aerospace and Defense

 The aerospace and defense industry in Maryland is a major economic engine for the state, and it relies on a highly skilled workforce.
-Maryland houses 15 of the top 20 aerospace companies in the country.3 The aerospace and defense workforce is largely comprised of engineers, scientists, and technicians, but many other positions exist as well.
+Maryland houses 15 of the top 20 aerospace companies in the country, according to MDOC.
+The aerospace and defense workforce is largely comprised of engineers, scientists, and technicians, but many other positions exist as well.

-There are 9,500 aerospace and defense companies across the state that collectively employ more than 134,000 people in sub-sectors like cybersecurity, robotics, and space exploration.
+MDOC notes that there are 9,500 aerospace and defense companies across the state that collectively employ more than 134,000 people in sub-sectors like cybersecurity, robotics, and space exploration.
 Some of the top positions can be found in areas related to computer systems design and related services, national security, and research and development.
-And the average annual salary within the industry is $114,520.3
+And the average annual salary within the industry is $114,520.

 - Electrical and electronic equipment mechanics, installers, and repairers—11,840